 - The main project is created.
 Details including project name, status, type, completion progress, list of tasks, priorities, assignments, etc. are all entered and maintained here.

 - Each task is assigned to employees from various departments.
 This gives each employee a clear direction of their actionable duties, deadlines, etc. It also is used to enter any expense claims for resources spent on completing the task.

 - Employees can track timesheets against their assigned tasks.
 Using their timesheets, they can enter details of the type of activity, time spent, any billable activities, other notes, etc.

 The project cost and project profitability are both consistently monitored as the project develops.
-Using these two reports, the administrative employees are able to ensure that resources are being used in the most optimal manner.
+Using these two reports, the administrative employees can ensure that resources are being used most optimally.